EranStarkLab/PhasePrecession/README.md

 ## **PhasePrecession**

-This repository contains MATLAB routines used to calculate temporal phase precession by the spike phase spectrum method, described in Sloin et al., 2023, bioRxiv.
+This repository contains MATLAB routines used to calculate temporal phase precession by the spike phase spectrum method, described in [Sloin et al., 2023](https://www.biorxiv.org/content/10.1101/2023.08.19.553985v1).
 ## **Overview**
-The spike phase temporal precession algorithm described by Sloin et al. (2023) is designed to detect and quantify temporal phase precession of spikes.
+The spike phase temporal precession algorithm described by [Sloin et al. (2023)](https://www.biorxiv.org/content/10.1101/2023.08.19.553985v1) is designed to detect and quantify temporal phase precession of spikes.
 The approach minizes (1) false detections, created by phase locking; and (2) misses (false negatives) created by units that exhibit both phase locking and phase precession.
 The core algorithm is implemented by the MATLAB routine **spk\_phs\_spec.m**.

 All the sub-routines necessary for spk\_phs\_spec.m are included in the **Analysis** and **Utilities** folders.
 In addition, the MATLAB deep learning toolbox is necessary for running the routines.
 Finally, a demo, **spk\_phs\_spec\_demo.m**, is available.
 ## **Code**